 - Photos of the child

 - Risk Assessments – this will need to be shared with the child/parent, who will need to sign and date it.
 It will also need to include clear reference to the measures taken to safeguard the young person whilst working with the production, including;

-- expected interaction with others (other children, chaperones, cast members, members of production – hair, make-up, camera crew etc)
+- social distancing and expected interaction with others (other children, chaperones, cast members, members of production – hair, make-up, camera crew etc)

-- the protective equipment will they be issued with e.g. gloves, handwash etc, particularly with reference to any interactions that they will have with others.
+- the protective equipment will they be issued with e.g. gloves, handwash etc

 - what actions the production will take to ensure that the young person is able to comply with the safeguarding measures in place

 - taking account of any circumstances which relate specifically to that child, for example any underlying health concerns or vulnerabilities of other family members in the home.